I’m glad you asked because a successful video content distribution strategy can be difficult to figure out.

 Ever since it came out that a third of the time people spend on the internet is spent consuming content, everyone has been asking the same question: How do I make my mark?

 There’s a lot of video content out there, it’s true, but there’s also a HUGE draw for more content every day.
 Whether you’re in the business as a creative content creator or you’re leveraging the boom of video to inform your marketing strategies, the world WANTS and NEEDS more video, and you need to answer the call.
 To do it successfully it’s just a matter of getting your content to break through the noise.

 When it comes to being smart about your content, there are three pillar essentials to consider: video distribution, monetization, and syndication.
 Here’s what you need to know about them to make a better splash in the market and get your content the eyes it deserves.

-First, consider your video distribution.
+First, consider your video content distribution strategy.